AEK Athens F.C.: Homecoming with new beginning (2022–2024)

 The newly built stadium is located in the place where the old Nikos Goumas Stadium was situated, at Nea Filadelfeia.
 The Agia Sophia Stadium, also known as OPAP Arena for sponsoring reasons, is a category 4 UEFA stadium and can host 32,500 spectators.
 The net construction cost is estimated around € 81,700,000.
 The administrative region of Attica funded the stadium with the amount of € 20,000,000.
 The stadium's opening ceremony took place on 30 September 2022.
 AEK Athens beat Ionikos 4–1 in the inaugural match on 3 October 2022, which was the sixth fixture of the 2022–23 Greek Super League.

 In the summer transfer window of the 2022–23 season, AEK Athens announced the signing of two famous football players who played as opponents in the 2018 FIFA World Cup final in Russia.
 The first player was the Croatian center-back Domagoj Vida who previously played for Süper Lig side Beşiktaş, and the second player was the French right-back Djibril Sidibé, most recently of Ligue 1 club Monaco.
 The latter was the most valuable player to have ever arrived at the club with a market value of € 8,000,000, surpassing the previous record holder Juanfran by € 2,000,000.
 Sidibé is also the fifth World Cup winner to play in the Greek Super League, after Frenchman Christian Karembeu and Brazilian players Rivaldo, Gilberto Silva and Denilson.

 AEK Athens were crowned champions on 14 May 2023, after beating Volos 4–0 to seal the title, 5 points ahead of second place Panathinaikos.
 AEK Athens thus won their 13th championship and the first in Nea Filadelfeia since 1994.
 On 25 May 2023, AEK Athens defeated PAOK 2–0 in the 2022–23 Greek Cup final to win the title and seal the double for the first time since 1978.
 The following season, AEK Athens went head-to-head throughout the whole season against PAOK, and ended up losing a potential second consecutive title, on the final game of the season, staying two points behind the first place.
-They lost in the Round of 16 of the Greek Cup against Aris on penalties, and were eliminated in the group stage of the UEFA Europa League, against AFC Ajax, Brighton & Hove Albion F.C. and Olympique de Marseille.
+They lost in the Round of 16 of the Greek Cup against Aris on penalties, and were eliminated in the group stage of the UEFA Europa League, against AFC Ajax, Brighton & Hove Albion and Olympique de Marseille.